spacetelescope/gwcs/docs/index.rst

 `GWCS <https://github.com/spacetelescope/gwcs>`__ takes a general approach to the problem of expressing transformations between pixel and world coordinates.
-The term "World Coordinate System" encapsulates this transformation, although that term is sometimes mis-understood to mean "the FITS implementation of WCS" (See `the discussion in APE14 <https://github.com/astropy/astropy-APEs/blob/master/APE14.rst#backgroundterminology>`_ for more on this topic).
+The term "World Coordinate System" encapsulates this transformation, although that term is sometimes misunderstood to mean "the FITS implementation of WCS" (See `the discussion in APE14 <https://github.com/astropy/astropy-APEs/blob/master/APE14.rst#backgroundterminology>`_ for more on this topic).